Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Much like your visitors, Google loves breadcrumbs.
 When your brand sells multiple products and has different categories, breadcrumbs are an excellent solution to improve the user experience by enabling them to navigate your website easily.

-Also, it’s a well-known fact that not everyone enters your website through the homepage.
+Also, it’s well-known that not everyone enters your website through the homepage.
 Organic search results play a crucial role in driving traffic.
-To add breadcrumbs to your Shopify website, you will have to click “Themes settings” and go to “Cart”.
+To add breadcrumbs to your Shopify site, you will have to click “Themes settings” and go to “Cart”.
 Next, check “Show breadcrumb navigation”, click save, and you’re done.

 iii) Product Schema